This salmon steak is ready in 15 minutes. Seasoned with sage and cooked in butter, it's a delicacy.

 - Add more spices.
 I sometimes add half a teaspoon of garlic powder.

-- For an entirely different flavor profile, I like to cook the fish pieces in olive oil instead of butter and season them with a teaspoon of smoked paprika and half a teaspoon of ground cumin.
+- For an entirely different flavor profile, I sometimes cook the salmon in olive oil instead of butter and season it with a teaspoon of smoked paprika and half a teaspoon of ground cumin.

 - Enjoy spicy food?
 Add a pinch of cayenne pepper or ¼ teaspoon of red pepper flakes.